datawowio/k-sequencing-python/README.md

 # Response
-To get response that data has been containted in response class you can call them by
+To get response that data has been contained in response class you can call them by name for example
 ```python
 >>> result.data
 ```
-Data it's Dict you can do as you want like a json object other langauage
+Data it's Dict you can do as you want like a JSON object

-to check error or status by calling this
+For check error or status by calling this

 ```python
 >>> result.error_code # 401